gphat/omg/_posts/2020-03-28-improving-automation.markdown

 summary: "Automation can be improved by designing for work with humans rather than alone."
 ---

 I painted a bleak picture of runaway, people-eating automation in [Stop Hitting Yourself: How Automation Is Hurting You](http://onemogin.com/automation/automation-is-hurting-you.html).
 It was a bit alarmist, but for good reason.
 In my experience at many companies and with many customers, automation is treated as a cure-all that is rarely designed to work *with* human teammates.
-Instead, if removes the human completely while providing little in the way of substitute. **This post is meant to provide guidance on how to overcome this challenge and improve your operations by giving automation some extra capabilities.**
+Instead, it removes the human completely while providing little in the way of substitute. **This post is meant to provide guidance on how to overcome this challenge and improve your operations by giving automation some extra capabilities.**

 {% include automation.html %}